 They were tiny for their age, but we estimated their birthdays to be late September or early October.
 They lacked the food and care they needed to be healthy happy kittens at their original owner's home so it took time to turn them back into healthy, bouncy, playful kittens that are ready for forever homes.
-The last photo is the 3 brothers right after they were rescued.
+The last photo is right after they were rescued.
 They were quite ill and skinny.
 Pippin is the kitten in the upper left side of the picture.
 Rohan is the smallest kitten on the right.

 At home Pippen is a very bold, friendly, playful, and loving kitten who likes to pick on his brothers until he and they are tired, then climb up on your lap for a nap.
 He is a bit shy at adoptions, but with some patience and time he will be the purrrfect cat in his forever home.
 Check out his sprinkling of face freckles!
 He has a very loud purr and uses it often when he wants love or food!